Meet your self-discovery guide

 How I Found My Way Back

 I enrolled in my own soul alignment program.
-I did the work of deconditioning old patterns, healing what needed healing, and learning how to actually hear myself again.
+I did the work of deconditioning old patterns, healing destructive behaviors by understanding and healing their root, and learning how to actually hear myself again.

 What I discovered was that life isn't about doing more or proving more.
 It's about coming home to yourself and remembering what actually brings you joy.